-- The CERP Protocol should be posted broadly in places such as (but not limited to): - a) In each classroom, cafeteria, restroom, health room, break room and in all offices or other occupied spaces. - b) Adjacent to each AED. - c) Adjacent to each public telephone. - d) In the gym, near the swimming pool, and in all other indoor locations where athletic activities take place. - e) At other strategic locations, including outdoor physical education and athletic venues and facilities. - f) Attached to all portable AEDs. - 2) The CERP protocol should be distributed to: - a) All staff and administrators at the start of each year (or school year), with updates distributed as made.
-In workplace and recreation centers, the CERP protocol should be made available annually and when updates are made. - b) All staff should be educated on the CERP protocol in their school yearly. - c) All staff should be educated on recognizing the signs of a cardiac emergency that is or may become a SCA, how to activate a response, location of AEDs, and ideally have an introduction to at least hands-only CPR and AED use. - d) New staff members should receive the CERP protocol in their orientation materials.
+- Tips Organizations can list where the Act Now.
+Save a Life document will be posted instead of posting the complete plan. - The Cardiac Emergency Response Plan (CERP) Protocol [or the Act Now.
+Save a Life (Simplified Basic Life Support) poster] should be posted broadly in places such as (but not limited to): - a) In each classroom, cafeteria, restrooms, health room, break room and in all offices or other occupied spaces. - b) Adjacent to each AED. - c) Adjacent to each public telephone. - d) In the gym, near the swimming pool, and in all other indoor locations where athletic activities take place. - e) At other strategic locations, including outdoor venues and facilities. - f) Attached to all portable AEDs.

+The CERP Protocol with the Act Now.
+Save a Life.
+(Simplified Basic Life Support) poster.